Is Your Pregnancy High Risk?

 Your Health Before You Got Pregnant

-Many health problems can increase the risk to moms and babies during pregnancy.
-You can usually overcome them with good medical care.
-Work closely with your doctor, even before you get pregnant, if you have one of these problems:
+Having health problems before you got pregnant can raise your risks during pregnancy.
+Work closely with your pregnancy care team -- before you get pregnant if possible -- if you have one of these problems:

 - Autoimmune disease